-Course Code: MIT401-1 Course: Family Business Management L: 3 Hrs, T: 0 Hrs, per Week Total Credits: 3
+Course Code: MIT401-1 Course: Family Business Management

 - 1. An understanding of shareholders priorities. - 2.
 A basic idea about roles of people in succession planning. - 3.
 An idea about HUF and Muslim law. - 4.
 An understanding of Valuation of Family Businesses. - 5.
 An understanding of importance of strategies in family business. - 6.
 An idea about the current trends.